-Heres some photos of my layout that I’ve been working on since the pandemic started here in Erie, Pa.
+Heres some photos of my layout that I’ve been working on here in Erie, Pa.

 Take care and stay safe.

-I am following some great new posts in the blog and it is exciting to see how model railroaders are handling the corona blues with some quality modeling.
+I am following some great new posts in the blog and it is exciting to see how model railroaders are doing some quality modeling.